Axial twist theory: Central nervous system decussations

-If the right forebrain represents predominantly the left body and the left forebrain the right body, there should be positions of major nerve crossings behind the forebrain.

 Anatomically, the contralateral organization of the forebrain is manifested by major decussations (based upon the Latin notation for ten, 'deca,' as an uppercase 'X') and chiasmas (after the Greek uppercase letter 'Χ,' chi).
 A decussation denotes a crossing of bundles of axonal fibers inside the central nervous system.
 As a result of such decussations: The efferent connections of the cerebrum to the basal ganglia, the cerebellum, and the spinal cord are crossed; and the afferent connections from the spine, the cerebellum, and the pons to the thalamus are crossed.
 Thus, motor, somatosensory, auditory, and visual primary regions in the forebrain predominantly represent the contralateral side of the body.

-Most afferent and efferent connections of the forebrain have bilateral components, especially outside the primary sensory and motor regions.